hsiaofongw/go-controllers/README.md

 Now you will have three containers: agentx, agent1 and agent2 if everything goes well.

-Where agentx is the privileged container that runs in the host netns and shares the host pid namespace.
-We will run containers in the agentx container:
+Note that agentx is the privileged container that runs in the host netns and shares the host pid namespace.
+We will run controllers inside the agentx container:

 Start controller for node 'lax1':